migueltrindade/zentropy/README.txt

   - Copy to: /path/to/theme/js/libs/dd_belatedpng.js
   - Add the class "png_bg" to any elements which have a PNG background
   - Uncomment lines 80 and 81 in html.tpl.php

+USEFUL INFORMATION

+ * Zentropy uses Paul Irish's strategy of using a conditional HTML tag to avoid using conditional stylesheet includes.
+In order to apply a style for ie6 for example:

+   - html.ie6 #selector { ... }

 DEVELOPERS